PalakCodes27/tic-tac-toe/README.md

 1. Clone or download the repository
 2. Run the script

-📁 Folder Structure
+📁 Folder Structure:
 tic-tac-toe/
 ├── tic_tac_toe.py
 ├── README.md

-👨‍💻 Developed By
+👨‍💻 Developed By:
 Palak Sharma
 🧑‍💻 BTech CSE | Guru Nanak Dev University, Amritsar
 🔗 LinkedIn: linkedin.com/in/palak-sharma-450b11289

-📌 Project Purpose
+📌 Project Purpose:
 This mini-project was created as part of a placement preparation exercise to demonstrate:
 1.GUI programming in Python
 2.Game logic implementation